eslint/rfcs/designs/2019-eslintrc-improvements/minor-03-plugin-renaming.md

 ### Using two shareable configs which have the same plugin ID with renaming

-This section depends on two enhancements [Array Config](minor-01-array-config.md).
+This section depends on an enhancement [Array Config](minor-01-array-config.md).

 We can provide a utility to use conflicted two shareable configs.
 The utility does load a given shareable config with renaming conflicted plugins.